Matty Dale: Playing career

-He played for Whitehaven and the Featherstone Rovers in the National Leagues and Hull F.C. and the Wakefield Trinity Wildcats in the Super League.
+He played for Whitehaven and Featherstone Rovers in the National Leagues and Hull F.C. and the Wakefield Trinity Wildcats in the Super League.

 He joined Featherstone Rovers in 2009 and made more than 150 appearances for the club, however his career was interrupted by injury in 2014 and he underwent knee reconstruction.
 As a free agent he signed for the York City Knights in April 2016 but following an injury-hit season he announced his retirement at the end of the year.